almiche/BackAtCha/README.md

 As for me, I'm going to playing around with my new guitar and taking some more self isolation walks.
 As for the gem, I'm going to be adding in sorbet type checking and making sure it works with TruffleRuby.

 ## The Pivot
-After discussing this further with Justin we've come to the conclusion that a more pressing right now is creating a service which would allow blog writers to embed ModelViews into Medium articles.
+After discussing this further with [@jusleg](https://github.com/jusleg) we've come to the conclusion that a more pressing right now is creating a service which would allow blog writers to embed ModelViews into Medium articles.
 So look out for that next time you write a Medium article.